Help Maple and Her Children

 Two days ago, Maple was placed with a boarding services provider, David, who will tend to her until she gives birth (in about two or three weeks) and tend to the puppies until they are ready to fly to Canada once they're weened off Maple.

 As you can imagine, there are costs associated with all this.
-So far, we have paid $260 USD to transport Maple to Kingston; $325 USD to the veterinarian; $45 USD in additional food, and $265 USD for one month of Maple's boarding (through early December).
-The boarding for Maple alone will be about $265 USD for each month (total about two or 2.5 months -- she is due to give birth in about two weeks but then needs to 'feed' her pups for about six weeks, until they can be weened off her, etc.), and we are still waiting on the estimate of what the pups’ boarding will cost, not to mention the cost of one of us flying down there to retrieve them; the airline surcharge for the pet-passenger-addition, etc.
+So far: $260 USD to transport Maple to Kingston; $325 USD to the veterinarian; $45 USD in additional food, and $265 USD for one month of Maple's boarding (through early December) have all been paid.
+The boarding is about $265 USD for each month (total boarding time will be about two or 2.5 months -- she is due to give birth in about two weeks but then needs to feed her pups for about six weeks, until they can be weened off her, etc.), not to mention the cost of one of us flying down there to retrieve them; the airline surcharge for the pet-passenger-addition, etc. (This does not even account for Maple's heartworm treatment, which she will need to undergo at some point in 2025, given that Dr. Nab found that she is heartworm positive.
+Heartworm is common in dogs and easy to cure - but it costs about $750-$1000 USD to treat.)

 It may sound like a lot for just ‘one dog’ but it’s not just Maple – it’s Maple and her family.
 Sure, it’s a speck of sand in an enormous problem.
 Jamaica has thousands of dogs in similar situations – but THIS DOG CAME ACROSS OUR PATH.
 So we have to help this dog.
 Turning our back on Maple just wasn’t an option – she would have starved to death before she gave birth; would have possibly been beaten to death; died giving birth (as you cannot give birth with no food for strength); or given birth behind a dumpster only to then have her children die of hunger alongside her.